-On 14 May 2021, application was made by Paul Sisi, Paul Sisi Architectural

-Services, 19 Moor Park, Prestwick, KA9 2NJ on behalf of Mr and Mrs John

-Scott, Blairston House, Ayr, KA7 4EF, Planning Application Ref No.
+On 14 May 2021, application was made by Paul Sisi, Paul Sisi Architectural Services, 19 Moor Park, Prestwick, KA9 2NJ on behalf of Mr and Mrs John Scott, Blairston House, Ayr, KA7 4EF, Planning Application Ref No 21/00551/APP.

-21/00551/APP.

-This Notice of Review has been prepared by Michael S Evans, Planning the Applicants and is submitted in response to the Council's decision to refuse the application on a delegated basis on 21 July 2021.
+This Notice of Review has been prepared by Michael S Evans, Planning Consultant, and Paul Sisi, Paul Sisi Architectural Services, as instructed by the Applicants and is submitted in response to the Council's decision to refuse the application on a delegated basis on 21 July 2021.